NiamhGillespie/Final-year-project/timelog.md

 ### 15 Nov 2023
 * *0.5 hours* Planning the new models that will be needed for the tracking dashboards and relationships between them

+### 16 Nov 2023
+* *1.5 hours* Creating a tracking column model and serializer.
+Adding this to population script.
+Created get and post for team columns and created get, put and delete for column details.